Configuring Single Sign-On for Event Broker Services

 • Disabled—No SSO configuration is available on the event broker service and SSO has been disabled.
 Event broker services that have this state support SSO.
 To see how to access Broker Manager, see the Status tab for the event broker service in Cluster Manager.

 • Enabled— The SSO configuration was successfully updated on the event broker service and SSO has been enabled.
 If the URI has been updated on your identity provider, you can use SSO credentials to access Broker Manager.
 If the SSO configuration requires an update, it shows the message SSO configuration requires an update.
-To update the configuration, see Updating the SSO configuration for an Event Broker Service.
+To update the configuration, see Updating the SSO Configuration for an Event Broker Service.

 • In Progress—An operation to enable, update, or remove the SSO configuration from the event broker service is in progress.